EGI-Federation/documentation/content/en/users/getting-started/_index.md

 - **Monitoring of availability and reliability** to [ensure SLAs are met](https://argo.egi.eu/egi/report-status/Critical/SITES?filter=FedCloud)

-{{% alert title="Note" color="info" %}} Most services in the EGI FedCloud
-are based on [OpenStack](openstack) deployments.
-{{% /alert %}}

-On top of the resources in the EGI FedCloud, a multitude of academic communities (clouds) were created, each with their own virtualised resources built around open standards.
-The development of these academic/researsh clouds is driven by requirements of the scientific community.
+The EGI infrastructure supports a multitude of science and research communities, each with their own virtualised resources built around open standards.
+The development of these communities is driven by by their own scientific requirements.

 {{% alert title="Tip" color="info" %}} See also an
 [overview](https://www.egi.eu/federation/egi-federated-cloud/the-egi-federated-cloud-architecture/)